You may already be aware of the many benefits of Home Emergency Cover, but that might not mean you’re any clearer on which option is right for you.

 Of course, emergencies do happen.
 But there are a number of tasks you can tick off to significantly reduce the probability of them happening to you:

-Have an annual boiler service by a Gas Safe registered engineer
+- Get an annual boiler service with a Gas Safe registered engineer

 - Maintain your taps and pipes

-Know where your stopcock is located, so you can quickly stop your water supply at the mains if needed
+- Locate your stopcock, so you can quickly stop your water supply if plumbing problems occur

 - Clear your gutters annually